 - Provide and demonstrate through practical exercises a basic process for the evaluation of a supplier used to establish measurement traceability

-- Review terminology and discuss probability density functions and how they are used to quantify an uncertainty component
+- Introduce metrology terminology, basic statistics, and discuss probability density functions and how they are used to quantify an uncertainty component

-- Provide a construct of a basic process for estimating measurement uncertainty
+- Provide an 8-step process for estimating measurement uncertainty

 - Review and use an Excel spreadsheet template for developing an uncertainty budget